Devon Energy - Improving American Oil Producer

 Since the start of the crash, Devon Energy has been significantly reducing its expenses.
 The company has managed to save significant costs while continuing exploration.
 As a result, over the next two years, even with oil prices staying just a little bit over their present level, the company anticipates cash flow to double.
 At the same time, the company has minimal debt maturities until 2021.

-Devon Energy's combination of increasing efficiency and improving financial position make the company a strong investment at the present time.
+Devon Energy's combination of increasing efficiency and improving financial position make it a strong investment at the present time.

 Disclosure: I am/we are long DVN.